stat545ubc-2023/assignment-b3-YRC10/README.md

 ## Application Description

 This application uses the gapminder database to display Life Expectancy, Total Population, and Per-Capita GDP data for each continent of the world.
-Users can freely select time interval, continent, country/region, and characteristic.
-The application will display the annual average of the corresponding characteristics on the chart in real time.
+Users can freely select time intervals, continents, countries/regions, and characteristics.
+The application will display the average value of the selected continent and the individual value of the selected country/region on the chart in real time.
 In addition, there is a corresponding more detailed table below the chart for viewing.

 ## Features